digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

   :start-after: -- TEST_ADD_BUSINESS_DAYS_BEGIN
   :end-before: -- TEST_ADD_BUSINESS_DAYS_END

-This also works with a given number of business days in the past, just pass in a negative offset:
+This also works for a given number of business days in the *past*, just pass in a negative offset:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml